chinamike65/hugo-tuolesi/content/book4/book4en.md

 Once the meditation practice is successful, you can enter it at any time.

-After entering the concentration, you can exit the concentration by making a wish.
+After entering meditation, you can exit meditation by making a wish.

 For example, if you want to meditate for an hour, just make a wish: "I want to meditate for an hour."

-You can get out of concentration after an hour, this is meditation.
+You can get out of meditation after an hour, this is meditation.

-Five Faults and Eight Elements in Meditation
+##### 2. Five Faults and Eight Elements in Meditation

 In the process of practising meditation, one has to experience five faults and eight lines.
 The five faults refer to the five faults that will occur during the practice process, and the eight elements are the eight methods to counteract these five faults.

-(1) Wu Guo said in the "Discrimination of the Middle and Borders":
+(1) Wu Guo

+said in the "Discrimination of the Middle and Borders":

 257